-For many years I think I’ve shied away from green.
-That may sound strange coming from a landscape painter but if you take a really careful look at previous work on my website you will find that out of dozens of images there are only three or four in which greens have anything but a supporting role.
-Now that number becomes four or five because it was ringing the changes through shades of green that preoccupied me as I completed this small canvas entitled Farmland across the valley ( https://www.hendersonsmith.co.uk/product/farmland-across-valley/ ) .
-Perhaps what attracted me here was that as the year turned towards autumn there were so many subtle variations of greens interspersed with patches of burnt orange and violet to be found here in the Vale of Lanherne.
-The warmth that has persisted through September this year also gave me reason to use quite inky blues in areas of welcome shade that throw everything into relief.
+For many years Tom felt he had shied away from green.
+That may sound strange coming from a landscape painter but if you take a really careful look at previous work on his website you will find that out of dozens of images there are only three or four in which greens have anything but a supporting role.
+Now that number becomes four or five because it was ringing the changes through shades of green that preoccupied him as he completed this small canvas entitled Farmland across the valley ( https://www.hendersonsmith.co.uk/product/farmland-across-valley/ ) .
+Perhaps what attracted Tom here was that as the year turned towards autumn there were so many subtle variations of greens interspersed with patches of burnt orange and violet to be found here in the Vale of Lanherne.
+The warmth that persisted through September that particular year also gave him reason to use quite inky blues in areas of welcome shade that threw everything into relief.

-Such features as these are what I consider to be matters of abstraction in its true sense; nothing to do with non-recognition of the imagery in a picture, everything to do with exploring those factors internal to a painting that create its appeal.
+Such features as these are what Tom considered to be matters of abstraction in its true sense; nothing to do with non-recognition of the imagery in a picture, everything to do with exploring those factors internal to a painting that create its appeal.

-I’d recently emerged from painting one of the most complex of my Lafrowda Festival paintings to date (Lafrowda 2014 https://www.hendersonsmith.co.uk/product/lafrowda-day-2014/ ) and wanted to create something much less demanding and smaller so Edge of town, St Columb ( https://www.hendersonsmith.co.uk/product/edge-town-st-columb/ ) was a delightfully simple composition to create by comparison with the other piece.
+Tom had recently emerged from painting one of the most complex of his Lafrowda Festival paintings to date (Lafrowda 2014 https://www.hendersonsmith.co.uk/product/lafrowda-day-2014/ ) and wanted to create something much less demanding and smaller so Edge of town, St Columb ( https://www.hendersonsmith.co.uk/product/edge-town-st-columb/ ) was a delightfully simple composition to create by comparison with the other piece.
 The two paintings do have some points in common though.
-Ultimately a love of community is a theme in both of them, albeit approached in very different ways, and rooftop shapes are one of the means that I use to address this theme in both.
-However in the larger picture these shapes are shown together with the kaleidoscope of human forms and artistic creations that make up the procession whereas in the Edge of town picture they interlock with the shapes of the surrounding Vale of Lanherne countryside and human presence is suggested but not stated.
-In that respect it follows in that genre of what I’ve called lived-in landscapes.
+Ultimately a love of community is a theme in both of them, albeit approached in very different ways, and rooftop shapes were one of the means that he used to address this theme in both.
+However in the larger picture these shapes are shown together with the kaleidoscope of human forms and artistic creations that make up the procession whereas in the Edge of Town picture they interlock with the shapes of the surrounding Vale of Lanherne countryside and human presence is suggested but not stated.
+In that respect it follows in that genre of what he called lived-in landscapes.
 The previous collection of Lived-in Landscapes can be seen at https://www.hendersonsmith.co.uk/exhibitions/lived-landscapes-cornwall-chapel-row-gallery-bath-april-2010/ .

 This painting, Lafrowda Day 2014, is the successor to eleven previous Lafrowda paintings.
-That this one feels to me strangely different from its predecessors may be partly due to the fact that it was painted at The Lanherne Studio in St Columb rather than in the town of St Just where the festival took place and where all the others were made.
+That this one seems strangely different from its predecessors may be partly due to the fact that it was painted at The Lanherne Studio in St Columb rather than in the town of St Just where the festival took place and where all the others were made.

-As with most of my previous Lafrowda paintings the sale of this one will benefit the festival in future years.
+As with most of previous Lafrowda paintings, this one was sold to benefit the festival in future years.
 Many thousands of pounds are required to stage the two week festivities that culminate on Lafrowda Day in Cornwall’s most westerly town of St Just.
 Numerous local schools and other groups take part in a surge of creativity that is a great source of satisfaction for everyone involved as well as attracting thousands of visitors whose time spent there certainly boosts the town’s economy.